-Even with treatment, approximately one out of every 10 people who get meningococcal disease will die, and of those who survive, up to 20 percent will suffer serious and permanent complications including brain damage, kidney damage, hearing loss, and amputation of arms, legs, fingers, or toes.
+Even with treatment, approximately 1 out of every 10 people who get meningococcal disease will die, and of those who survive, up to 20 percent will suffer serious and permanent complications including brain damage, kidney damage, hearing loss, and amputation of arms, legs, fingers, or toes.

 Anyone can get meningococcal disease but certain people are at increased risk, including:

-- Infants younger than one year old
+- Infants younger than 1 year old

 - Adolescents and young adults age 16 through 23 years old

-- People with certain medical conditions that affect the immune system
+- People with certain medical conditions that affect the immune system such as HIV

-- Microbiologists who routinely work with isolates of N. meningitidis, the bacteria that cause meningococcal disease
+- Microbiologists who routinely work with isolates of Neisseria meningitidis, the bacteria that cause meningococcal disease

 - People at risk because of an outbreak in their community